 “Out with the old, in with the new.”

-You might encounter instances where pages aren’t worth migrating to the new site.
+In this process, you might encounter instances where pages aren’t worth migrating to the new site.
 These pages might have exceptionally low traffic or obsolete content.
 Keep track of those pages.
-You’ll have to redirect them to relevant site pages.
-Always consider the user experience!
+You’ll have to redirect them to relevant site pages to maintain a positive user experience!

 “Art is never finished, only abandoned.”

-I want to leave you with a quote from Leonardo da Vinci.
-It’s how all businesses should approach their website.
+Although you may be super excited about the result of your website redesign project, here's the thing...
 Your website is never done.
 It consistently needs to be optimized and analyzed.
 You need to be in tune with or ahead of buyer behavior.

 Search engine optimization is just a fraction of what needs to be done in order to have a competitive website.
 Getting organic traffic is incredibly important, but so is capturing leads and delivering helpful content.